sabved2305/Test_Repo/readme.md

 Three points worth noting:

 - **`streamMode: 'verbose'` is forced.** `minimal` mode would drop PV widgets.
-- **`wrapV2WithSessionCapture`** taps the stream for session capture; the collector subscribes to the tapped observable.
-- **Runtime headers** — `RuntimeToken` and request headers are passed through `buildRuntimeContextForRequest(...)`, so tools that need header-based auth forwarding behave identically to the stream path.
+- **Runtime headers** — execute() writes RuntimeToken onto this.request.headers and forwards the full headers map to WorkflowExecutionHelper.buildGraphRequest(...).
+Tools needing header-based auth receive the same headers the stream path does. buildRuntimeContextForRequest(...) is a separate contributor (it supplies envVars and workflowMetaData, not headers).

 ### 4.6 HITL resume